DmitriyEshenko/accel-ppp-docs/shaper.rst

   Due to accel-ppp operates with rates in kilobit basis if you send rates in different basis then you can use this option to bring your values to kilobits.
 For ``vendor=Mikrotik`` often sets ``rate-multiplier=0.001``

+**time-range=range_id,time_start-time_end**
+  By default is not defined.

+  Specifies time ranges for automatic rate reconfiguration.
+You can specify multiple such options.
+Look examples below.

 Examples
 --------